cloud-gov/product/OnboardingChecklist.md

 * Read the following documents as well, which explain our practices in a formal written way.
 Reach out to your buddy or the team if anything is unexpected or confusing.
 * [ ] Read the [Continuous Monitoring Strategy|https://cloud.gov/docs/ops/continuous-monitoring/], particularly the [cloud.gov team responsibilities|https://cloud.gov/docs/ops/continuous-monitoring/#cloud-gov-team].
 ** [ ] Read the [Configuration Management Plan|https://cloud.gov/docs/ops/configuration-management/].
 ** [ ] Read the [18F Security Policies and Procedures|https://github.com/18F/compliance-docs].
-These documents explain the high-level policies and procedures we must comply with while running cloud.gov, sorted into security control &quot;families&quot;.
-They explain that we follow GSA IT security policy, and they provide a summary of the procedures in our System Security Plan.
+These documents explain the high-level policies and procedures we must comply with while running cloud.gov, sorted into security control "families" They explain that we follow GSA IT security policy, and they provide a summary of the procedures in our System Security Plan.

 h3.
 Theme-specific items